-Malala.
+In 2009 she wrote a diary chronicling life under Taliban rule in Pakistan's north-western Swat valley.
+Three years later militants shot her in the head.
+She survived and went on to be a global voice for education rights.
 Runner-Up: Malala Yousafzai, the Fighter.
 Ayesha Mir didn’t go to school on Tuesday, Nov.
 27, the day after a security guard found a shrapnel-packed bomb under her family’s car.

 The 17-year-old Pakistani girl assumed, as did most people who learned about the bomb, that it was intended for her father, the television news presenter Hamid Mir, who often takes on the Taliban in his nightly news broadcasts.
 Traumatized by the near miss, Ayesha spent most of the day curled up in a corner of her couch, unsure whom to be angrier with: the would-be assassins or her father for putting himself in danger.
 She desperately wanted someone to help her make sense of things.
 At around 10:30 p.m., she got her wish.
 Ayesha’s father had just come home from work, and he handed her his BlackBerry.
 Malala Yousafzai: Taliban shooting victim flown to UK.
 15 October 2012Last updated at 10:43 ET The BBC's Richard Galpin reports from Birmingham where Malala Yousafzai is being treated The 14-year-old Pakistani girl shot in the head by Taliban gunmen is being flown to the UK for medical treatment.

 Malala Yousafzai has until now been at a military hospital in Rawalpindi, with doctors saying her progress over the next few days would be "critical".
 She remains in a serious condition after the attack, which the Taliban said they had carried out because she had been "promoting secularism".
 Pakistan's interior minister has said the attack was planned abroad.
 Those involved would soon be caught, said Rehman Malik, without giving further details.
 Bone damage Malala left Pakistan on board an air ambulance provided by the United Arab Emirates, accompanied by a full medical team.

 Details of her departure were not announced until she had already left the country because of security concerns.
 Malala Yousafzai: Portrait of the girl blogger.
 Pakistani schoolgirl Malala Yousafzai first came to public attention in 2009 when she wrote a BBC diary about life under the Taliban.

+Interrupted sleep - 15 January 2009.
 Malala's journey from near death to recovery.
 Malala Yousafzai returns to school for the first time at Edgbaston High School for Girls in Birmingham, England, on March 19.

 The 15-year-old said she had "achieved her dream. " Malala was one of seven people featured on the cover of Time's 100 most influential people edition of the magazine in April.
 The teen was discharged from Queen Elizabeth Hospital in Birmingham, England, in February.
 Malala Yousufzai, 15, reads a book on November 7 at the hospital.
 Pakistan's Malala: Global symbol, but still just a kid.
 Malala Yousufzai's father, an educator, taught her to stand up for her rightsIn 2009, the Taliban issued an edict that all girls in her region be banned from schoolsMalala spoke out, blogged and appeared in a documentary, refusing to follow their ordersAfter a 2010 meeting with a top diplomat, she wanted ice cream, revealing she was still just a kid (CNN) -- Eleven-year-olds sometimes have trouble sleeping through the night, kept awake by monsters they can't see.